From enjoying the beautiful waterfalls of the Niagara Escarpment to the hip art scene downtown, here is our list of the best things to do in Hamilton!

 With a free breakfast buffet offered, an indoor swimming pool, theatre room, fitness centre and planned evening social’s three times a week, you may never want to leave the hotel!

-Rooms start out around USD$108, making it an incredible value when you are looking for a place to stay in Hamilton.
+Rooms start out at around USD$108, making it an incredible value when you are looking for a place to stay in Hamilton.

 Best Luxury Hotel in Hamilton – Best Western Premier C Hotel by Carmens